Digital best practice

 Accessibility

-- Technical specifications: The website is built in WordPress.
+Technical specifications: The Ada Lovelace Institute website is built in WordPress.
 The HTML and CSS code used for this website has been written to conform with accessibility standards.
 This means they are more likely to work with as many combinations of web browser and assistive technologies or plugins as possible.

-- Events: We use Zoom for public events, because it enables keyboard navigation, screen reader support, and closed captioning.
-We provide closed captioning with human captioners at all public Ada events.
+We use Zoom for events and some private meetings because it enables keyboard navigation, screen reader support, and closed captioning.
+We can also provide closed captioning with human captioners at all public Ada events.
 If you are interested in attending an Ada Lovelace Institute event and using Zoom makes it hard for you to join, or if there are further ways we can support your attendance, please contact hello@adalovelaceinstitute.org

 Privacy